 In order to determine if you should go running when you’re sore, you first have to figure out if it’s soreness or acute pain.
 If your legs are just sore, then you’re okay to run.
 But if it’s pain, then you need to stop running and perhaps also see a doctor.

-Even if you are able to push through the pain, you might develop an asymmetrical running form because you’re trying to overcompensate for what feels uncomfortable and relying more on the side of your body that doesn’t hurt.
+Even if you are able to push through the pain, you might develop an asymmetrical running form.
+Your body with overcompensate for what feels uncomfortable, and rely more on the side of your body that doesn’t hurt.

 What are Some Tips to Help With Sore Muscles?

-While you’ll need to see a medical professional like a physical therapist for pain that doesn’t go away, you can treat soreness at home as long as it doesn’t last more than three days.
+You’ll need to see a medical professional like a physical therapist for pain that doesn’t go away.
+But you can treat soreness at home as long as it doesn’t last more than three days.

 Ice the Muscles

-While no one in their right mind wants to jump into an ice bath or ice their feet after a run, it’s actually really good for your muscles.
+You might shudder at the thought of jumping into an ice bath at the end of a run.
+Even icing your feet or calves isn’t all that pleasant.
+But it’s actually really good for your muscles.
 The temperature should be around 55-60 Fahrenheit.
 In other words, the ice should melt, but it should take about 3-5 minutes to do so.

-If you can stand the first minute, then you’ll be able to stand the ice bath the rest of the time.
-You’ll actually be able to relax because the water will start to seem more temperate.
-But make sure that you don’t kick your legs because then it will get cold again.
+If you can stand the first minute, you’ll be able to stand the ice bath the rest of the time.
+You’ll be able to relax because the water will start to seem more temperate.
+But make sure that you don’t kick your legs, because then it will get cold again.

 You should ice your feet or take an ice bath for 10-15 minutes.
 It seems like a long time, but with practice, you’ll get used to it.
-Icing your muscles is important because water pressure will help to remove waste products as well as decreasing inflammation in your legs.
+Icing your muscles is important, because water pressure will help to remove waste products as well as decrease inflammation in your legs.